Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Michael Porter Jr. included, take the court versus the Phoenix Suns at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.
+Michael Porter Jr. and his Denver Nuggets teammates match up versus the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Thursday.

-Below, we look at Porter's stats and trends to help you find the most appealing prop bets.
+With prop bets in place for Porter, let's look at some stats and trends to assist you in making good selections.

 Michael Porter Jr. Prop Bets vs. the Suns